ozguryazilimas/wp-postane/relevanssi/readme.txt

 * First published version.

 == Upgrade notice ==

+= 3.5.4 =
+* Fix for a small bug that leads to inflated relevancy scores.

+= 3.5.3 =
+* New filters and a fix for a fatal error.

 = 3.5.2 =
 * Small fix: Relevanssi now supports term_taxonomy_id parameter in tax_queries